This page explains how to get Biggoron's Sword, which is even stronger than the Master Sword.

 You don't have to complete the whole cavern right now.
 You can quickly go in, get the blue fire, and go out, if you choose.
 To get the blue fire without exploring the whole cavern, kill the Freezards in the room with the bars so you can continue to the next room, then collect the silver rupees in the room with the spinning blade to open the bars there.
 Then continue through the cavern to reach a room with blue flames on a raised platform.
 Use an empty bottle to collect the blue flames.
 If you need more detailed instructions, refer to the Ice Cavern page.

 Use the blue fire next to King Zora to melt the red ice.
 Then get on the platform and talk to him.
 In thanks he'll give you the blue tunic.
 If you got the Iron Boots in the Ice Cavern, you can go back to Zora's Fountain now, put the Iron Boots and blue tunic on, and sink to the bottom of the fountain for a piece of heart.
 Or you can do that later.

-Then, if you're ready for a countdown, go back to Zora's Domain and show King Zora the prescription.
+Then, if you're ready for a countdown, show King Zora the prescription.
 He gives you the Eyeball Frog, which will spoil in a few minutes, so hurry.